 Managing Editor: Jake Scott

-Originally from New Jersey, Jake is a fourth year studying Neuroscience, Molecular Engineering, and Quantum Physics.
+Originally from New Jersey, Jake is a fourth year studying English Literature.
 When he isn’t busy managing Euphony‘s presence inside and outside the university, Jake spends his time writing, filmmaking, and going to see (almost) every Chicago sports team lose.
 His most recent read is The Stories of Vladimir Nabokov.
 Although controversial, he maintains that his favorite type of cookie is oatmeal raisin.

 Poetry Editor: Annabella Archacki